neomutt/integration/README.md

 Each directory contains a set of patches which should be applied as a set.

+- bugs-common/     -- Bug-fixes shared by all distros
 - bugs-neomutt/    -- Bug-fixes specific to NeoMutt
 - debian/          -- Patches specific to Debian
 - features-common/ -- Feature patches used by all distros